-This course will survey classic and current research papers in the areas of Cell and Molecular Biology.
+This course surveys classic and current research papers in the areas of Cell and Molecular Biology.
+Students present their own research projects to reflect learning and understanding in the field of biochemistry.
 This fulfills the Comprehensive Examination requirement for students in the Biochemistry program.
 Prerequisite: Biology 466.
 1 credit.
 Spring.

 BIO/BIOL 466.
-Molecular Cell Biology
+Molecular Biology